 Partial-Payment Installment Agreement

-The partial-pay installment agreement (PPIA) or payment plan is for those who are unable to pay off their tax debt in full within the time remaining on the 10-year IRS statute of limitations for collections (CSED).
+The partial-pay installment agreement (PPIA) or tax payment plan is for those who are unable to pay off their unpaid taxes in full within the time remaining on the 10-year IRS statute of limitations for collections (CSED).
+Taxpayers must not have had existing installment agreements in the last five years to qualify.

 The application process for a partial-pay installment agreement also requires the submission of Form 433, with full financial information.